melissapalmer/melissapalmer.github.io/_posts/documentation/2018-07-21-documenting-restapis.md

 > If you happen to do contract first, I can tell you it is not a pleasant experience to write the YAML yourself for non-trivial APIs even with the swagger editor.

 As an aside...
-- in the .Net world, the is [Swashbuckle](https://github.com/domaindrivendev/Swashbuckle) for SwaggerUI and swagger.json generation.
+- in the .Net world, there is [Swashbuckle](https://github.com/domaindrivendev/Swashbuckle) for SwaggerUI and swagger.json generation.
 Which allows you to include "XML Comments", which is the equivalent of JavaDoc, so they don't seem to have this issue for attribute descriptions.

 References
 ====